chucktilbury/Kata/README.md

 #####################
 #
 # The expression list is normally used for things like parameter lists.
+The
+# parens are required and the expression list is optional.
 #
 expression_list
     = '(' (expression ( ',' expression )*)? ')'